An introduction to Slack Enterprise Grid

 Compliance, certifications and regulations

-Slack complies with broadly recognised standards and offers tools to help customers meet their compliance requirements.
+Slack complies with broadly recognized standards and offers tools to help customers meet their compliance requirements.

 Learn more about security at Slack.